okviz/okviz.github.io/_docs/smart-filter-pro/features/slicing.md

 toc:                false
 ---

 There are two types of visuals in Power BI: those that highlight data on user interaction, and those that filter out other visuals in reports; these are called ***Slicers***.
-Put in other words, slicers are visuals than act like the Power BI Filter pane.
+Put in other words, slicers are visuals than act like the ***Filters*** pane of your report.

 <img src="images/filter-pane.png" width="180">